mahirlabibdihan/dEducation-Backend/README.md

 ### Prerequisites

-Make sure you have node and oracle installed in your device.
+Make sure you have node installed in your device.

 **`NodeJs`**: Install Nodejs from [here](https://nodejs.org/en/download/)

-**`Oracle`**:Install Oracle from [here](http://www.oracle.com/index.html) and register for an account of your own

 ### Installation